Hrs22/hello-world-9b/README.md

 # hello-world-9b
-This is the demo repository of 9b.
+This is the conflict repository of 9b.